 Otherwise, the Fig. 11A topology agrees with combined data topologies of other analyses that included only a few Nassauvia/Triptilion samples incidental to other analytical objectives.
-These include the analyses of Kim et al. (2002; 3 Nassauvia spp., 1 erstwhile Triptilion sp.), Simpson2009 (5 Nassauvia spp., 1 erstwhile Triptilion sp.), Simpson2009 (5 Nassauvia spp., 1 erstwhile Triptilion sp.), and Lavandero2024 (5 Nassauvia spp., 2 erstwhile Triptilion sp.).
+These include the analyses of Kim et al. (2002; 3 Nassauvia spp., 1 erstwhile Triptilion sp.), Simpson2009 (5 Nassauvia spp., 1 erstwhile Triptilion sp.), and Lavandero2024 (5 Nassauvia spp., 2 erstwhile Triptilion spp.).
 Figure 11A also agrees with the cpDNA-n analysis of Nicola et al. (2019; 10 Nassauvia spp.).
 It is not incompatible with the unresolved MP bootstrap tree of Katinas2008a (4 Nassauvia spp., 1 erstwhile Triptilion sp.), but it is incompatible with their ML phylogram topology.
 But there is not an ML bootstrap, which, I suspect, would have approximated the MP bootstrap result (see also below).

 Figure 11C shows the combined data topology reported by Jara2017a, which added the problematic hypervariable ETS data (see above).
 Because of this, quite likely most of the informative variation in this analysis was random noise.
 Aggravating matters, this work reported only combined data results analyzed using only the (pseudo-)Bayesian method.
-The results differ significantly from the present and all previous analyses.31 They show N. sect.
-Strongyloma as sister to N. sect.
-Panargyrum, and this clade, in turn, sister to N. sect.
-Nassauvia.
-In the present ITS and cpDNA-n analyses and also the Vidal2012 combined analysis, N. sect.
-Strongyloma always situates in a clade with at least N. achillea and otherwise with N. sect.
-Triptilion and N. lagascae.
-It only occurs in the same clade as N. sections Panargyrum and Nassauvia in analyses of the smaller of two ITS data sets analyzed by Vidal2012 (Figures 11G-H; discussed below).
-Figure 11C also differs from Figures 11A-B in showing N. sections Panargyrum and Nassauvia in the same clade.
-This is the relation suggested by analyses of ITS alone.
-But it also is strongly supported by ETS alone (Fig. 5).
-Possibly this explains the Fig. 11C result (but see below).
-However, if further (and better quality) ETS sampling demonstrates that the nuclear and cpDNAthey did not use a Vidal2012 specimen (Vidal & Kalin Arroyo SGO 16732).
+The results differ significantly from the

+30 This, itself, is peculiar.
+From Jara2017a's data, it can be determined that they extracted and processed DNA from 18 of the 19 field collected specimens reported by Vidal2012.
+It is not clear whether or not these are new sequences or the same sequences used in Vidal2012.
+For species not sampled by Vidal2012, they extracted/processed DNA from herbarium material or, in some cases, used GenBank sequences.
+Nassauvia axillaris was the only case where they did not use a Vidal2012 specimen (Vidal & Kalin Arroyo SGO 16732).
 This is from near Santiago, where this species occurs fairly commonly along the (only) road (to the ski centers) heavily studied by Kalin Arroyo.
 Why Jara2017 did not use the Vidal2012 collection or an easily obtainable new collection is not clear.
 A new, independent ITS sequence will be necessary to resolve the conundrum of the existing sequences, and these results will be critical to advance understanding of Nassauvia evolution.
 I reported in Hershkovitz (2024b) a similar situation for Jara2017b: DNA was extracted/processed from herbarium specimens, even though many of those specimens did not amplify or yielded unusable sequences, and even for species readily available near Santiago.

-29 Hybrid taxa often appear in cladograms in a position intermediate between the parent terminals (McDade, 1997).
+31 Hybrid taxa often appear in cladograms in a position intermediate between the parent terminals (McDade, 1997).
 That is the case here.
 In my MP and ML combined data analyses that included the N. axillaris sequences used by Jara2017a, the "Frankenstein" N. axillaris sequence emerged as a very long branch sister (95%/92% MP/ML BP) to the clade (100%/100% MP/ML BP) comprising N. sect.
 Nassauvia.
 In other words, this contrived sequence did not nest within N. sect.
 Nassauvieae (per ITS analyses and the Jara2017a combined data analysis), nor among N. sect.
 Strongyloma (per cpDNA analysis), but in a position between these.

-30 As noted above, Jara2017b did perform separate data analyses showing incongruence between ITS and cpDNA-n, but they (erroneously) dismissed its consequences for their combined data analysis (Hershkovitz, 2024b).
+32 As noted above, Jara2017b did perform separate data analyses showing incongruence between ITS and cpDNA-n, but they (erroneously) dismissed its consequences for their combined data analysis (Hershkovitz, 2024b).